 Veterans Helping Veterans TV is usually filmed in the MidPen Media Center HD studio.
-The Media Center closed on Friday, March 13 for filming in the studio until further notice.
+The Media Center closed on Friday, March 13 for filming in the studio until mid 2021.
 VHVtv is a community educational access television interview talk show done in half hour programs and I am Sheryl Shaffer, a volunteer community producer at the MidPen Media Center in Palo Alto, CA.

 I miss filming interviews on location, with my Canon Vixia Camera, iphone w stabilizer and my Mac where I do editing on the i movie.
 So I turned my den into my own TV studio and now create videos virtually.
 We present diverse perspectives through interviews with veterans making a difference in their communities.
 Currently collaborate with Richard Gonzales to create the VHVtv Virtual Interviews.
 Richard edits using Premiere Pro.

 It is amazing to make these videos at home and collaborate with others.
 It may not be ideal but we make it work!

 VHVtv started conducting interviews via Zoom video conference and the first virtual interview started filming in early May and is with Arizona Artist, Lucy Wong, U.S. Navy Veteran.

 VHVtv was scheduled to film interviews about the University of California Riverside Veterans Resource Center.
 We had production meetings with Tamara Dee Thacker, the Veteran Services Coordinator at the VRC and VRC staff Richard Gonzales and Sandy Dee and I were scheduled to start filming on March 12 and the campus was shut down on March 10 due to the Coronavirus.